The House That Would Not Die: Plot

-Stan suspects Sara is experience spirit possession, which also may explain Pat's uncharacteristic behavior toward Ruth in the kitchen.
+Stan suspects Sara is experiencing spirit possession, which also may explain Pat's uncharacteristic behavior toward Ruth in the kitchen.
 Later, outside the house, Ruth, Pat, and Stan hear a man repeatedly calling, "Ammie!
 Come home!"
 Inside, they find Sara again in a distressed state.
 Stan begins to investigate diaries and other artifacts in the home's attic, and soon experiences supernatural incidents himself.
-Upon further research of historical records, the group deduce that the General Campbell murdered Anthony and Ammie the night they attempted to elope, and that their spirits have been taking possession of Pat's and Sara's bodies.
+Upon further research of historical records, the group deduce that General Campbell murdered Anthony and Ammie the night they attempted to elope, and that their spirits have been taking possession of Pat and Sara's bodies.

 The group consult Sylvia to hold another séance to exorcise the spirits from Sara and Pat, which results in violent poltergeist activity that sends Sylvia fleeing in terror.
 While further exploring the house, Stan finds a boarded passageway in the basement.
 Shortly after, Pat becomes momentarily possessed by Anthony, and Sara, by Ammie.
 Seeking to stop the events once and for all, Ruth, Pat, Sara, and Stan convene again at the house, and break through the basement wall.
 Inside, they find a dirt-walled room with a shovel.
 Stan begins to dig, and soon recovers human bones, along with an old firepoker—the murder weapon the General used to kill Ammie and Anthony before burying them in the basement.
 Moments later, Pat becomes possessed by the General, and attempts to attack the possessed Sara, but he stops when Ammie—speaking through Sara's body—tells him his crime has been uncovered.
 Now, with the truth revealed, the spirits leave Pat and Sara's respective bodies.